 The cutting contour should contain as few nodes as possible.
-This allows the laser to process the workpiece without making unnecessary stops.
+This allows the laser to execute the design without making unnecessary stops.

-The point at which a laser beam first hits a material's surface tends to be particularly notable, especially if this point is positioned on a straight line or on the centre of a curve.
-That is why a start point should always be situated in an unnoticeable corner.
-This point is also called a "lead-in."
+The point at which a laser beam first hits a material's surface tends to be particularly noticeable, especially if this point is positioned on a straight line or on the centre of a curve.
+Hence, the starting point should be situated in an unnoticeable corner.
+This distantly-positioned point is called a "lead-in."

-The thicker the acrylic material used, the better it is to define the lead-in outside of the cutting or engraving area.
-The lead-in should be located roughly 3-8 mm outside of the finished contour, and it should be drawn so that the laser beam will move to the contour in a straight line.
-You can draw this lead-in easily using your graphic program.
-Alternatively, you can use Trotec's supplementary software package, TroCAM, to prepare your design lead-ins.
+The thicker the acrylic material used, the better it is to position the lead-in outside of the cutting or engraving area.
+The lead-in should be located roughly 3-8 mm outside of the design contour, and it should be drawn so that the laser beam will move to the contour in a straight line.
+You can draw this lead-in easily using your graphics program.
+Alternatively, you can use Trotec's supplementary software package, TroCAM, to prepare lead-ins for your designs.

-If many small objects are being cut within a relatively small area, that portion of the acrylic material is excessively heated.
+If many small objects are to be cut within a relatively small area, that portion of the acrylic sheet is excessively heated.
 In turn, there is an increased risk of flame formation.
-If you would like to cut many small graphics from one large sheet, we recommend that you arrange the individual parts so that the material can cool off in between cuts.
+If you would like to cut many small pieces from one large sheet, we recommend that you arrange the individual parts so that the material can cool off in between cuts.

-The cutting sequence can be reviewed on your graphic program (CorelDraw, Adobe Illustrator) in the level window and is always processed from down to up.
+The cutting sequence can be reviewed on your graphics program (e.g.,CorelDraw, Adobe Illustrator).

 Trotec offers a large selection of cast acrylic materials, ranging from clear and transparent sheets to coloured sheets with various finishes (e.g., metallic, satin, frosted, matte).